sg-crest A Singapore Government Agency Website

 Employees who freelance or work a second job may potentially pose challenges for your business.
 A moonlighting policy is a smart way to protect your organisation.

-Man looking happy while doing his job
+a man looking happy doing his job

 You can’t blame employees for wanting to get ahead, but workers with a second job or those who freelance might not be giving your business their full attention.
 Also known as moonlighting, this practice has generated cause for concern among many business leaders, so how can you deal with this tricky situation?